thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_B.md

     animagus.
-In fact, it would be more accurate to say "unlock" the ability, as this is not actually an ability inherited via one of the powers enumerated above, but a separate inheritance common no matter what rank/choir of angel(s) one decends from.
+In fact, it would be more accurate to say "unlock" the ability, as this is not actually an ability inherited via one of the powers enumerated above, but a separate inheritance common no matter what rank/choir of angel(s) one descends from.
 Students of the Uagadou school use powers meld abilities from the Thrones, the Powers, and the Dominions to transmute their own nature to the desired animal (or animals), so that when they exercise the inherit animagus ability, they become an "unnatural" animal.
-Few ever realize how invasive this transmutation is to their sense of self.
+Few ever realise how invasive this transmutation is to their sense of self.
 Other cultures have other ways of unlocking this ability, some of which are safer than others.

 conjuring
 :   requires inheritance from the Powers, as you are in essence manipulating
     quantum probabilities.
 No nephil *actually* understands how conjuring *actually* works.
-You have manipulated time in a highly localized (nearly negligible) space until it becomes probable that quanta will appear in the desired configuration, and more, that this has *actually happened* (and not some other quantum affect).
+You have manipulated time in a highly localised (nearly negligible) space until it becomes probable that quanta will appear in the desired configuration, and more, that this has *actually happened* (and not some other quantum affect).
 Unlike the standard Harry Potter, conjuration will tend to be permanent.
+Gramp's Law again comes into play, but see the note above about needing to understand your target down to the elemental level for it to end up being digestible.
+A comfortable chair does not need to be so accurate, because we expect it to remain a chair.
+A sandwich we expect our bodies to *break down* into the constituent molecules, which thus *have to be there*.

 Vanishing
-:   though considered transfiguration, this is actually a really wierd mix of
+:   though considered transfiguration, this is actually a really weird mix of
     abilities from Virtues and Powers.
 Like conjuring, no nephil *correctly* understands it.
-You are essentially making the thing vanished air soluable, then for the space that thing occupies, manipulating time such that it appears to have instantly disolved.
+You are essentially making the thing vanished air soluble, then for the space that thing occupies, manipulating time such that it appears to have instantly dissolved.
 Because it is explained so poorly, students new to the practice will often actually attempt to modify the physical properties of the thing being vanished instead of its chemical properties, resulting in transparent versions instead of something that